 Before joining Senator Moynihan's staff, Ross held several legislative and government positions.
 These include Legislative Assistant and Counsel to Congressman James Scheuer (D-NY), Legislative Assistant to Congresswoman Marcy Kaptur (D-OH), Legislative Counsel to the New York State Office of Federal Affairs, and Legislative Director of the Northeast/Midwest Senate Coalition.

 In addition to his work in government, Ross was the New York Political Director for the Bradley Presidential Campaign in 2000.
-He was also a Disaster Assistance Employee with the Federal Emergency Management Agency and a member of Senator Hillary Rodham Clinton's Military Academy Selection Panel.
+He was also a Disaster Assistance Employee with the Federal Emergency Management Agency and a member of Senator Hillary Rodham Clinton's and Senator Kirsten Gillibrand’s Military Academy Selection Panel.

 Ross is an attorney and practiced as a litigator with the Brooklyn, New York firm of Cullen and Dykman.
 He is admitted to practice in New York State, the District of Columbia, and before the Federal Courts.
-Ross is a past Chair of the Association of American Medical Colleges Government Relations Representatives Steering Committee and is Vice President for Membership and a member of the Board of Directors of the Coalition for the Advancement of Medical Research.
-He has also taught politics at the St. Johns University School of Continuing Education and has been a guest lecturer at Columbia University, Upstate Medical University, New York University and the State University of New York College at Delhi.
-He is a member of the Board of Director of the Democracy Prep Endurance Charter School.
+Ross is a past Chair of the Association of American Medical Colleges Government Relations Representatives Steering Committee and was Vice President for Membership and a member of the Board of Directors of the Coalition for the Advancement of Medical Research.
+He has also taught politics at the St. John’s University School of Continuing Education and has been a guest lecturer at Columbia University, Fordham University, Upstate Medical University, New York University, and the State University of New York College at Delhi.
+He is a member of the Board of Directors of the Democracy Prep New York Charter School Network.

 Ross, a native New Yorker, graduated from Tufts University and holds a Juris Doctor degree from the Georgetown University Law Center.
 He is married to Connie Dong.
 They currently live in New York City.

 Associate Vice President for Government and Community Affairs